Prenatal nutrition: High Birth Weight

 Research shows that when birth weights of infants are greater than the 90th percentile of the growth chart for babies of the same gestational age, they are considered large for gestational age or LGA.
 This is known as macrosomia, indicating the baby weighs more than 90% of others at the same gestational age.

 Many factors account for LGA babies, including genetics and excessive nutrient supply.
 It seems that a common factor for LGA babies is whether or not the mother has diabetes when she is pregnant.
 There are many complications associated with mothers who deliver LGA babies, and excessive growth increases the changes of an early delivery and Caesarean section.
 Post-birth, the infant is at a higher risk of hypoglycemia (low glucose levels in the blood) and difficulty breathing.

-To avoid excessive fetal growth, it's important mother's attend regular check-ups with their obstetrician to track their health status and detect signs of gestational diabetes.
+To avoid excessive fetal growth, it is important mother's attend regular check-ups with their obstetrician to track their health status and detect signs of gestational diabetes.
 For diabetic mothers, careful management of diabetes during pregnancy period will also lower the risk of birthing a LGA baby.